 There is evidence that medication discrepancies can affect patient outcomes.
-Medication reconciliation is intended to identify and resolve discrepancies-it is a process of comparing the medications a patient is taking (and should be taking) with newly ordered medications.
+Medication reconciliation is intended to identify and resolve discrepancies-it is a process of comparing the medications a patient is taking (or should be taking) with newly ordered medications.
 The comparison addresses duplications, omissions, and interactions, and the need to continue current medications.
 The types of information that clinicians use to reconcile medications include (among others) medication name, dose, frequency, route, and purpose.
-Organizations should identify the information that needs to be collected to reconcile current and newly ordered medications and to safely prescribe medications in the future.
+Organizations should identify the information that needs to be collected in order to reconcile current and newly ordered medications and to safely prescribe medications in the future.

-Obtain information on the medications the patient is currently taking when he or she is admitted to the hospital or is seen in an outpatient setting.
+Obtain information on the medications the patient is currently taking when they are admitted to the hospital or is seen in an outpatient setting.
 This information is documented in a list or other format that is useful to those who manage medications.

-- Note 1: Current medications include those taken at scheduled times and those taken on an asneeded basis.
+- Note 1: Current medications include those taken at scheduled times and those taken on an as-needed basis.
 See the Glossary for a definition of medications. - Note 2: It is often difficult to obtain complete information on current medications from a patient.
-A good faith effort to obtain this information from the patient and/or other sources will be considered as meeting the intent of the EP.

-Note 1: Examples of non-24-hour settings include the emergency department, primary care, outpatient radiology, ambulatory surgery, and diagnostic settings.
+A good faith effort to obtain this information from the patient and/or other sources will be considered as meeting the intent of the EP. - Define the types of medication information (for example, name, dose, route, frequency, purpose) to be collected in non-24-hour settings.
+Note: Examples of non-24-hour settings include the emergency department, primary care, outpatient radiology, ambulatory surgery, and diagnostic settings.